 I have been using Form since Google acquired them.
 The video above is my 2nd prototype built with Form.
 And I’m writing my first Medium article to share the knowledge I learned while making it.
 But I’m just going to give a brief overview of how the patches consist of, in order to help you understand the source code.
 Even though my source code is still messy, I think you can get a sense of how powerful Form is.
 (It’s less complicated than it looks like. ☺)

 At the same time, I was wondering if I could make something like material transition in Form.
 Masking patch or overflow-hidden effect is not supported at the moment (Christmas of 2014 ☹) but I believe that the team is working on it.
-So I came up with a makeshift solution that mimics masking effect.
+So I came up with a makeshift solution that mimics the masking effect.

 To be honest, I started with QC + Origami but there were too many patches to know for beginners.
 (But it might be better for experts.)
-So the next day I switched to Form which is more specialised in mobile interaction design.
+So the next day I switched to Form which is more specialized in mobile interaction design.
 The thing I liked the most with Form was that the ability to directly interact on my phone.
 It feels totally different from testing on the screen with a mouse… It’s all about interaction.

 This is the root view.
 Let’s quickly go through from 1 to 8 (layer numbers).